AdobeDocs/analytics.pt-BR/help/analyze/mobile-app/executive.md

 translation-type: tm+mt
 source-git-commit: a388a66b431d9652a4bc436a9b923157e129b02c
 workflow-type: tm+mt
-source-wordcount: '1228'
+source-wordcount: '1287'
-ht-degree: 80%
+ht-degree: 75%

 ---

 # Painéis do Adobe Analytics: guia de início rápido do usuário executivo

 As informações a seguir fornecem aos usuários executivos informações sobre as práticas recomendadas para usar e exibir painéis do Adobe Analytics.
+Para assistir a um vídeo que demonstra essas informações, consulte Experiência [no aplicativo de painéis do](https://youtu.be/QXqQ_PkArbA)Adobe Analytics.

 ## Introdução